Landmark F.X. McRory’s closing but owner Mick McHugh hopes to relocate

 McRory’s was the real prize, though.
 That’s where the action was.

-Former KJR sports radio host Mike Gastineau remembers being in the bar the night King County held a special election in September of 1995, asking the public for a sales tax increase to finance a new baseball stadium.
+Former KJR sports radio host Mike Gastineau remembers being in the bar the night King County held a special election in September of 1995, asking the public for a sales-tax increase to finance a new baseball stadium.
 Coincidentally, the election results were coming in just as the Mariners were playing.

 Gastineau recalls the Mariners making a dramatic comeback just as newscasters announced that the measure had passed.